rriehl64/collibra-app/README.md

 ### User Interface

-The application features a modern, responsive UI built with Material-UI (MUI) that follows Collibra's design guidelines and color scheme.
+The application features a modern, responsive UI built with Material-UI (MUI) that follows MATRIX's design guidelines and color scheme.
 The interface prioritizes usability and accessibility with:

 - Intuitive navigation
 - Responsive design for all device sizes